Nadal, Djokovic and Federer in same half of French Open draw - RFI

 All three men are chasing history at the French Open which starts on Sunday.

-Nadal and Federer are locked on 20 Grand Slams each while Djokovic, who has 18, can become the first man in over half a century to win all four majors on more than one occasion.
+Nadal and Federer, seeded eight, are locked on 20 Grand Slams each while Djokovic, who has 18, can become the first man in over half a century to win all four majors on more than one occasion.

+It is the first time that the three heavyweights of the sport have been drawn in the same half at a major.

+However, it has meant a top-heavy draw when it comes to Grand Slam calibre.

 Nadal, who has a 100-2 record at the tournament, starts his bid for a 14th French Open title against Alexei Popyrin of Australia, the world number 62.

-Djokovic tackles 66th-ranked Tennys Sandgren of the United States in his first round match while Federer, playing the tournament for the first time since 2019, begins against a qualifier.
+Djokovic tackles 66th-ranked Tennys Sandgren of the United States in his first round match while Federer, playing the tournament for the first time since 2019, begins against a qualifier.#photo1

-Djokovic has lost three finals to Nadal at the French Open in 2012, 2014 and then last year where the Spaniard swept to victory 6-0, 6-2, 7-5.
+Federer, with just one match win in 2021, has already made it clear that his priority is Wimbledon which he hopes to win for a ninth time in July.

-Russia's second seed Daniil Medvedev, who has lost all four times he has played at the French Open, starts against Alexander Bublik of Kazakhstan.
+Russian second seed Daniil Medvedev, who has not won a match in his four French Open appearances, starts against Alexander Bublik of Kazakhstan.

-It was Andujar who defeated Federer in Geneva last week in the Swiss great's only appearance on clay this season.
+It was Andujar who beat Federer in Geneva last week in the Swiss great's only appearance on clay this season.

+In-form world number five Stefanos Tsitsipas, who won the Monte Carlo event and had a match point before losing to Nadal in the Barcelona final, is also in the lower half of the draw.

-In the women's draw, world number one Ashleigh Barty, the 2019 champion, tackles Bernarda Pera of the United States first up.
+In the women's event, world number one Ashleigh Barty, the 2019 champion, tackles Bernarda Pera of the United States first.

 Second seed Naomi Osaka, a four-time major winner who has never got past the third round in Paris, begins against Romania's 63rd-ranked Patricia Maria Tig.